nealcrook/nascom/ROM/simon/README.md

 This is not a NASCOM monitor ROM, rather it is the SIMON (SImple MON) ROM for the Gemini CPU cards (GM811 and GM813 and ??).

-I know of 3 released versions: 4.1 and 4.2 and 5.0.
-The first 2 are (probably?)
+I know of 3 released versions: 4.1, 4.2, 4.5s and 5.0.
+The first 2 are
-both written by Richard Beal (the author of all but the earliest NASCOM ROM monitor programs).
-I'm not sure about version 5.0.
+(probably?)  both written by Richard Beal (the author of all but the earliest NASCOM ROM monitor programs).
+I'm not sure about 4.5s or 5.0.
 Unlike the NASCOM monitors, the source code was not published for SIMON.

 I have disassembled 4.2 and have not (yet) investigated differences between 4.1 and 4.2.